ali5789/QNM-Magnetic-BH-Quintessence/README.md

 The work presents a numerical study of quasinormal mode (QNM) spectra for a static, magnetically charged black hole solution within nonlinear electrodynamics, embedded in a quintessence field.
 The code here allows full reproducibility of the results presented in the paper.

+⚠️ Note on Accuracy
+This repository uses a simplified 1st-order WKB approximation for reproducibility.
+The exact values in the paper were obtained using higher-order methods, so small numerical differences are expected.

  # Repository Structure
 QNM-Magnetic-BH-Quintessence/
 ├── paper/